|

 She

-was tried before the Recorder of London on the 5th of April 1815.
+was tried before Sir John Sylvester, the Recorder of London, at the Sessions on

 allowed to make some yeast dumplings for the family on several occasions.
 On